Is it possible to save money on organic food? In this post, I’ll share 8 easy ways to save money on organic food — even if you have a tight budget!

 Sure, you might spend a little bit more than someone who is eating a diet composed mostly of processed foods, but it really doesn’t have to cost you an arm and a leg as some people will make you think — especially if you’re willing to get creative and think outside the box.

-Here are eight ways to afford organic foods on a budget:
+Here are eight ways to afford organic food on a tight budget:

-1. Plan a Menu Based Upon What is In Season and On Sale
+1. Plan a Menu Based Upon What’s In Season and On Sale

-If you want to feed your family on a budget, you need to have a plan for what you’ll be eating.
-If you can make your menu plan mostly based upon what is on sale at the natural foods store, what is in season at the Farmer’s Market and/or what you’re reaping in abundance from your garden, you’re going to significantly reduce your grocery bill.
+If you want to feed your family on a budget, the first step is to have a plan for what you’ll be eating.
+Make your menu plan mostly based upon what is on sale at the natural foods store, what is in season at the Farmer’s Market, what organic food is on sale at Aldi or your other grocery store, and/or what you’re reaping in abundance from your garden, you’re going to significantly reduce your grocery bill.

 2. Practice the “Buy Ahead” Principle

-If you happen to come upon an incredible sale on tomatoes at the Farmer’s Market, or the health food store has organic frozen vegetables on a great sale, stock up.
+If you happen to come upon an incredible sale on tomatoes at the Farmer’s Market, or the health food store has organic frozen vegetables on a great sale, or Sprouts has a great weekend sale, or Aldi is offering some great deal on organic products, or you find a great markdown deal on organic food at Kroger, stock up.
 Buying items you routinely use when they are at their lowest price is another surefire way to savings.

 3. Plant a Garden (Or Barter With Someone Who Does!)